the-link2012/Advanced-Foods/Advanced Foods (link2012)/Readme.txt

 Campfires and cooking:
 Stand over a campfire in creative to register it to be used as a cooking location.
-*Deleted campfires will unregister themselves IF you are in creative.
+*Deleted campfires will unregister themselves IF you are in creative (players may replace them at the exact same spot) Let players know about the system in your world.
+For now, I have not added an option for teaching.
-Let players know about the system in your world.
-For now, I have not added an opion for teaching.
+Basically, throw up to 4 pieces of food on a fire.
+Click to cook when ready.
+Resulting meal doubles base stats of the ingredient(s)

 Items can only be cooked once.
-Cooked items have the nbt {Cooked:1b}, Add this nbt to any item you wish not to be cookable.
+Cooked items have the nbt {Cooked:1b}, add this nbt to any item you wish not to be cookable.

 Normally, up to 4 items can be cooked at once.
 Cooking adds and doubles the duration of any AOE